Friday, October 01, 2010

 Tomb of the Blind Dead (1971)

-Hey, another reason I'm not a doctor is that I hate studying and going to class, but I know something about the embattled world of academia, and the difference between real thinkers and idealists vs. professors who just protect their little niche: a lot of times they just sort of follow in some deep thinker's footsteps (see my "Kill All Jonesers"), who in turn followed in another's, until the originality is drained to hell.
-They appoint themselves 'experts' on people like Wordsworth and Whitman, who were they to meet them in person, said profs would probably run away in disgust (Whitman I bet you smelled really bad).
+Hey, another reason I'm not a doctor is that I hate studying and going to class, but I know something about the embattled world of academia and the difference between real thinkers and educators vs. professors who just protect their little niche: a lot of times they just sort of follow in some (long dead) real thinker's footsteps (see my "Kill All Jonesers"), and appoint themselves 'experts' on people like Wordsworth and Whitman and yet, were they to meet them in person, said profs would probably run away in disgust (Whitman I bet you smelled really bad).
 I used to see these types in AA, touting how program-perfect they are and while no, they never actually got drunk or liked to drink, they're sure they would have had a problem had they ever started down that road to ruin!
 So now they're fucking experts on sobriety and so glad their "nightmare" is over!"
 Dude, what nightmare?
-We used to joke about how leaving behind half-full beers was alcohol abuse, and on that level only were these punters ever 'problem' drinkers.
-All they are is itching for a captive audience.
-They're the ones who would jump onstage when our band was playing, grab the mike and say anything at all, just to get the attention.
-Now they have an even more captive audience which they've done even less to earn.
+We used to joke about how leaving behind half-full beers was alcohol abuse, and on that level only are they 'problem' drinkers.

 A lot of this problem could be solved by taking the status and dusty immunity of academic, medical and religious positions away, and adapting a broader socialist system, like Argentina's.
 Last I heard, a doctor made around $400 a month, A MONTH, in Buenos Aires.
-A cab driver, maybe $125 a month, a teacher, $250... and they get by.
+A cab driver, maybe $125 a month, a teacher, $250... and they get by, cuz it's socialism.
 Here we're blessed with a capitalist system, wherein doctors and lawyers are supposed to be robbing us all blind; we're supposed to not be able to afford our rent.
 In Argentina, the doctors make house calls!
-They come over to look at your tonsils, have a mate', smoke a cigarette with you in the kitchen, use your phone to call in, get the next address of a patient in need, and they're off like firemen.
+They come over to look at your tonsils, have a mate', smoke a cigarette with you in the kitchen, use your phone to call in to the office, get the next address of a patient in need, and they're off, like firemen.
 Imagine if your house was on fire but you had to go the firehouse and fill out forms and show your insurance before they'd go out to your house?
 Absurd, right?
 Imagine if before a cop would come investigate your robbery you had to show him your police insurance card?
 Why is that more absurd to us than hospitals where patients die in the waiting room or are turned away to bleed to death in the streets?
+Imagine having to pay the cops for them to arrest a burglar in your house?
+Actually, if that was bribes you mean by paying, that would be Argentina, too.
+But why is that different than health insurance?
+Why are doctors and lawyers chosen more from rich parents who can afford medical school vs. true humanitarians and gifted healers who may have something to offer, but are too lazy to study and think cadavers are gross?

 Photobucket